-The Research Programmes Contextual Design, Social Design and Information Design together form the Master Departments.
+The Master Programmes Contextual Design, Social Design and Information Design together form the Master Departments.
 Although they are separate departments with their own focus, they share facilities and are structured in a similar manner.

 The two-year course programme is set up around research assignments, a lecture programme, and, during the second year, students will be working on a research theme they will have developed themselves.
 In order to formulate topical and relevant research themes we will be regularly cooperating with external institutions, governments, and businesses in the creative sector.